rainbowdashlabs/chojodev/docs/blog/de/gradle_minecraft_basic_and_advanced.md

 Jetzt wird unsere Bibliothek von Spigot/Paper geladen, wenn es unser Plugin lädt, und ist während der Laufzeit verfügbar.
 Das funktioniert, weil sich sadu im Maven Central befindet und spigot/paper die Bibliotheken von dort herunterlädt.
 Bibliotheken, die sich nicht im Maven Central befinden, müssen trotzdem geshaded werden.

+####  Paper Plugins

+Paper plugins are a type of plugin exclusive to paper servers.
+They are very experimental.
+They also lack a build in solution for commands and configuration files.
+If you are a beginner I highly recommend to not use them.

+In paper plugins you can load dependencies from custom repositories as well.
+Read more about this [here](https://github.com/Minecrell/plugin-yml#plugin-libraries-json).

+More about paper plugins can be found [here](https://docs.papermc.io/paper/reference/paper-plugins) and [here](https://docs.papermc.io/paper/dev/getting-started/paper-plugins)

 ## Abhängigkeiten in unser Jar shaden